 The salary earned in the year in which the pension entitlement is exercised is not used for the determination of value points when calculating the pension, but for that year the average value points are taken in proportion to the insurance period in that year.

-With each pension, and based on the special act, a pension supplement is calculated and paid in the amount of 27% of the pension.
+With each pension, and based on the special act, a pension supplement is calculated and paid.

 Indexation of pensions